diannekarla/Trabuco_D_DragDrop/README.md

 ## Requirements
-Using a newly-created branch for each bug, it should fix the following bugs:
+It should fix the following bugs using a newly created branch for each bug:

-* The piece should only be dropped to it proper location
+* The piece should only be dropped to it's proper location
-* When the background or puzzle board are changed, the dropped pieces should return to their puzzle piece location.
+* When the background or puzzle board are changed, the dropped pieces should return to their puzzle piece location

 ## Contributing